cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
     ```

-## Light and shadow
+## Lights and shadows
-Where there is light, there will be a shadow, and light and shadows constitute a 3D world where light and dark intersect.
+Where there is light, there will be a shadow.
+Light and shadows create a 3D world where light and dark intersect.
 Next, let's add a simple shadow to the character.

-### Turning on the shadow
+### Turning on shadows

-1. In the **Hieracrhy Manager**, click the `Scene` node at the top, check `Enabled` in the `planShadows` option, and modify the `Distance` and `Normal` parameters
+1. In the **Hieracrhy Manager**, click the `Scene` node at the top, check `Enabled` in the `planShadows` property, and modify the `Distance` and `Normal` parameters

     ![planar shadows](./images/planarShadows.png)

-2. Click the `Body` node under the `Player` node, and set `ShadowCastingMode` under `cc.ModelComponent` to `ON`.
+2. Click the `Body` node, under the `Player` node, and set `ShadowCastingMode` under `cc.ModelComponent` to `ON`.

     ![model shadow](./images/model-shadow.png)

-A shadow patch can be seen in the in the scene editor.
-However, this shadow cannot be seen when previewing because it is covered by the capsule body directly behind the model.
+A patch of shadow can be seen in the in the __Scene__ editor.
+However, this shadow cannot be seen when previewing because it is covered by the capsule body that is directly behind the model.

 ![player shadow](./images/player-shadow-scene.png)

 ### Adjusting the light
 When creating a new scene, a `DirctionalLight` will be added __by default__, and the shadow will be calculated from this parallel light.
 The direction of this parallel light can be adjusted in-order to display the shadow in another position.

 In the **Hierarchy Manager**, click to select the `Main Light` node and adjust the `Rotation` parameter to __(-10, 17, 0)__.